Sign Up with Campus Explorer and join our 2 million+ members.

 A public school derives most of its funding from the state, while a private school is largely funded by alumni donations, student tuition and its endowment (which includes funds granted to the school, as well as the interest generated on these investments).

-The benefits of attending a pubic school are largely reliant on attending the state school in which you meet residency requirements.
+The benefits of attending a pubic school are largely reliant on attending an in-state school where you meet residency requirements.
 You may have a greater chance of admission, and you will get a break on tuition.
+Some states also have reciprocity agreements with neighboring states that offer the same in-state tuition costs nearby.

 The selectivity and exclusivity of public schools varies.
 Some public colleges, like UCLA and UC Berkeley (both part of the University of California system), are among the most exclusive in the country.
 According to recent admissions data for applications for the classes of 2015, UCLA accepts approximately 25% of applicants.
 Other public schools, such as CU Boulder or the University of Iowa, accept well over 50% of students who apply.